Carbon offsets have serious issues. Is it even possible to fix them?

 Multiple efforts are underway to try to improve the carbon offset system, both in terms of how projects are created and measured and how companies make use of offsets.
 The Science Based Targets Initiative, a group that has helped more than 3,000 companies set voluntary climate goals, has a new net zero standard that requires most companies to cut their own emissions deeply—in most cases, at least 90% by no later than 2050.
 Buying carbon credits is additional, but can’t replace the first step.

-The net zero standard makes it clear that offsets, or “must be on top of, not instead of, a company’s own deep emission cuts,” says Rosie Williams, a communications manager for the Science Based Targets Initiative.
+The net zero standard makes it clear that offsets “must be on top of, not instead of, a company’s own deep emission cuts,” says Rosie Williams, a communications manager for the Science Based Targets Initiative.
 Under the standard, the 10% or less of a company’s emissions that can’t be eliminated by 2050 will have to be offset by permanent carbon removal—projects like sucking CO2 out of the air and storing it underground.
 Some companies, like Microsoft and Stripe, are already strategically investing in new carbon removal tech.

 Another group, VCMI (the Voluntary Carbon Markets Integrity Initiative), is working on a new standard for how companies can talk about carbon credits.
 “We are trying to create a robust science-based benchmark for

 Organizations that help create offset projects, like The Nature Conservancy, continue to work on ways to improve the quality.
 To better understand how much additional benefit comes from a project, the organization is working with partners on large-scale tests.
-“We basically set up giant landscape-scale experiment where you have a ‘control’ and a ‘treatment,'” says Campbell Moore, who leads a global carbon markets team at The Nature Conservancy.
+“We basically set up a giant landscape-scale experiment where you have a ‘control’ and a ‘treatment,'” says Campbell Moore, who leads a global carbon markets team at The Nature Conservancy.
 An offset project, with financial incentives to better manage the forest, is compared to similar properties nearby without the same program in place, to see what happens in real life.
 “It’s moving from that static baseline, where you’re measuring your additionality against a computer model, to measuring your additionality against real, extremely analogous forests in real time,” he says.
 The nonprofit also created its own internal standard of review.

-Some companies are trying new approaches, like NCX, which pays private landowners to avoid logging based on a short-term forecast of the current economic conditions for selling lumber, and a prediction of what that landowner might do without the incentive in place.
+Some companies are trying new approaches, like NCX, which pays private landowners to avoid logging based on a short-term forecast of the current economic conditions for selling lumber and a prediction of what that landowner might do without the incentive in place.
 But because the program pays landowners to avoid logging over one-year periods, critics say that it risks long-term losses.
 (The model is also new and proprietary, and hasn’t yet been proven to work.)
 The company argues that it can still help.
 “One of the things that that we know is that urgency matters,” says Zack Parisa, CEO and founder of NCX.
 “We see it in every single one of these IPCC reports that that are rolling out.
 So what we do this year matters.
 And what we do this year, and the scale at which we’re able to do it, defines what’s possible going forward.”

 It’s important to find ways to fix any issues in the market rather than giving up on offsets completely, argues Frances Seymour, a senior fellow at the World Resources Institute, who also serves on the board of a global program to reduce deforestation and degradation.